Oakley, Cincinnati: Industrial growth

+Deindustrialization

+In the late twentieth century, suburbanization and deindustrialization contributed to a population and economic downturn throughout Cincinnati.
+Oakley was impacted as well, with the neighborhood experiencing a population decline beginning in the 1970s.
+Decreased housing prices, coupled with Oakley's proximity to the wealthy neighborhood of Hyde Park, resulted in an influx of middle-class residents into the southern part of the 1990s.
+Meanwhile, the Mill continued to shrink its operations throughout the late twentieth century and eventually closed in 2002, leaving the northern part of the neighborhood blighted.
+Vandercar Holdings, a real estate company, bought much of the land in northern Oakley with a plan to develop the area with low-density retail.
+Despite a battle in the Cincinnati Planning Commission between neighborhood representatives and Vandercar, the latter's plan was approved in 2002.
+As a result, the former Mill site in northern Oakley was developed by Vandercar into Oakley Station, a suburban-style retail center.

 Demographics

 As of the census of 2020, there were 11,761 people living in the neighborhood.
 There were 7,456 housing units.
 The racial makeup of the neighborhood was 82.0% White, 7.4% Black or African American, 0.2% Native American, 3.8% Asian, 0.0% Pacific Islander, 1.2% from some other race, and 5.5% from two or more races.
 3.6% of the population were Hispanic or Latino of any race.

 There were 6,561 households, out of which 33.2% were families.
 52.3% of all households were made up of individuals.

 11.2% of the neighborhood's population were under the age of 18, 76.0% were 18 to 64, and 12.8% were 65 years of age or older.
 47.8% of the population were male and 52.2% were female.

 According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the neighborhood was $76,568.
 About 1.5% of family households were living below the poverty line.
 About 70.5% of adults had a bachelor's degree or higher.